iremkapucuoglu/p4b-website/content/en/tutorials/scenario-ways.md

 <img src="/images/tutorials/Scenario_building/Scenarios_ways_1.2.6_eng.webp"  alt="Draw"/>

 7. Now you can analyze the effect of the new path connection on accessibility by calculating the isochrones for the current state and for the scenario.
 To do this, select the routing mode "Bike" and set the calculation mode to "Comparison."
-In the options you can set the travel time and the travel speed.
+In the options you can set the travel speed.

 <img src="/images/tutorials/Scenario_building/Scenarios_ways_1.2.7_eng.webp"  alt="Comparison" style="max-height:400px;"/>